SamFent/API-R-Clients/README.md

 # API-R-Clients
-R-based API clients developed to allow access to bioinformatics tools avilable at the EBI
+R-based API clients developed to allow access to bioinformatics tools available at the EBI

-Prototypes currently exist for ncbiblast and phobius tools
+Prototypes currently exist for NCBI Blast and Phobius tools
 ## Required Libraries to Run Clients
 Ensure you have run the following commands before in the project before using any of the clients